bcdbuddy/bcdbuddy.github.io/javascript_intro/index.md

 ### conditions: if, switch
 ### logical operators: &&, ||
 ### Truthy/Falsy
-Falsy values: false, 0, '', null, undefined all that is not Falsy
-`Note`: Be aware that
+Falsy values: false, 0, '', null, undefined.
+In other words: *all that is not Falsy* `Note`: Be aware that
 ```js
   if (0) { // as well as all falsy values: false, 0, null, undefined